skypjack/entt/docs/md/entity.md

 the template parameter list and arranges their pools as needed.

 Sorting owned components is no longer allowed once the group has been created.
-However, full-owning groups can be sorted by means of their `sort` member functions.
+However, full-owning groups are sorted using their `sort` member functions.
 Sorting a full-owning group affects all its instances.

 ### Partial-owning groups

-A partial-owning group works similarly to a full-owning group for the components it owns, but relies on indirection to get components owned by other groups.
-This isn't as fast as a full-owning group, but it's already much faster than views when there are only one or two free components to retrieve (the most common cases likely).
+A partial-owning group works similarly to a full-owning group for the components it owns, but relies on indirection to get components owned by other groups.<br/>
+This isn't as fast as a full-owning group, but it's already much faster than a view when there are only one or two free components to retrieve (the most common cases likely).
 In the worst case, it's not slower than views anyway.

 A partial-owning group is created as: